 Yes, however, we do not receive these payments electronically.
 The bank’s processing center mails us a physical check, so this payment method may take up to seven business days to reach us.
 We are not responsible for payments that are not received by the due date.
 We also offer an autopay option (PDF) that electronically debits your checking or savings account.

-A penalty of $10 is assessed for residential customers and 10% for all other customers.
+A penalty of 15% of the current balance is assessed for all customers.